 To receive direct payments, beneficiaries must be in possession of payment entitlements.
-These payment entitlements were allocated to the farmers during the first year of application of the scheme and may be transferred (by sale or lease) to other farmers in the following years.
+These payment entitlements are allocated to the farmers during the first year of application of the scheme and may be transferred (by sale or lease) to other farmers in the following years.
+In 2005, first year of this system, it seems that some farmers, in general with limited production and agricultural area, who had not applied for direct payments in previous years introduced demands to obtain entitlements that they could trade in the following years.
+In 2006, these farmers had already traded or given their entitlement.

-It should be stressed that direct payments reported in this note only cover the support provided from the EU budget and therefore do not cover the Complementary National Direct Payments allowed in the new Member States.
+Year 2007 also reflects the first year after the accession of Bulgaria and Romania and the fourth year after the enlargement of 2004 when the direct payments in the 10 new Member States were still at 40% of their full level (25% in Bulgaria and Romania).
+It should also be stressed that the direct payments reported in this note only cover the support provided from the EU budget and therefore do not cover the Complementary National Direct Payments allowed in the new Member States.

-It is advised to carefully consider limitations and comments as described in Annex 1.3 when consulting and interpreting the tables on the distribution of direct payments.
+It is advised to carefully consider the limitations and comments as described in Annex 1.3 when consulting and interpreting the tables on the distribution of direct payments.